amidos2006/jspunk/README.md

 </h1>

 <p align="center">
-  <b>Current Framework Version: 0.1.0</b>
+  <b>Current Framework Version: 0.4.0</b>
 </p>

 Javascript port for Flashpunk version.
-In the current version, it is build on [allegrojs](http://allegrojs.net/) but hopefully in future, I will replace it to be all [native canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) then [WebGL](https://webgl2fundamentals.org/) with shaders and [Web Audio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).
+In the current version, it is build with pieces from [allegrojs](http://allegrojs.net/) but that uses [native canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) but hopefull in the future I can replace it with [WebGL](https://webgl2fundamentals.org/) with shaders and [Web Audio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).

 ## Features
 - Canvas Scaling